- Home (UK)

 What are we doing?

-To help us make the Serco.com website a positive place for everyone, we've been using the Web Content Accessibility Guidelines (WCAG) 2.0.
+To help us make the Serco.com website a positive place for everyone, we are using the Web Content Accessibility Guidelines (WCAG) 2.1.
 These guidelines explain how to make web content more accessible for people with disabilities, and user friendly for everyone.

 The guidelines have three levels of accessibility (A, AA and AAA).
 We’ve chosen Level AA as the target for the Serco.com website.